crotwell/TauP/src/doc/sphinx/source/default_params.rst

   Note this is not the total distance, only the segment along the CMB.
 The default is 60 degrees.
 * :code:`taup.maxKmpsLaps`
-  The maximum number of laps around the earth for kpms style phases.
+  The maximum number of laps around the earth for kmps style phases.
   Note this is the number of laps, not number of arrivals, so a value of 1 would give 2 arrivals, one going the short path and one the long way around.
 This can be fractional, so 0.5 would exclude the long way around path.
 The default is 1.
 * :code:`taup.path.maxPathInc`
   maximum distance in degrees between points of a path.
 This does a simple linear interpolant between nearby values in order to make plots look better.
-There is noo improvement in the accuracy of the path.
+  There is no improvement in the accuracy of the path.
 * :code:`taup.table.locsat.maxdiff`
   maximum distance in degrees for which Pdiff or Sdiff are put into a locsat table.
 Beyond this distance Pdiff and Sdiff will